-A reservation is required.
-Write the temple with your name, address in Japan, occupation, age (you must be at least 18), number of people in your group, and the date you wish to visit, plus an alternate date.
+A reservation is required to visit Saihoji.
+Write the temple (see address below) with your name, address in Japan (that of a hotel will do), occupation, age (you must be at least 18), number of people in your group, and the date you wish to visit, plus an alternate date.

 Moss Temple Access - how to get to Saihoji

 Kyoto Bus #63 from Shijo Kawaramachi and Sanjo Keihan Station is the most straightforward.
 Get off at Koke-dera/Suzumushi-dera - the final stop.
 There is only one bus an hour at 27 minutes past the hour.
 See here for the full timetable: www.kyotobus.jp/route/timetable/pdf/shijokawaramachi_03.pdf

 Kyoto Bus #29 starts at Shijo-Karasuma.
 Get off at Koke-dera-michi bus stop.
 Go back a little in the direction the bus came from, as far as the footbridge across the main Mozume-kaido Road, and go left there.
 You will get to Koke-dera in just under 10 minutes.